trungquan17/datatables-editor-inline-example/README.md

-# Datatables with editor inline example
+# Data Tables with inline-editor example

 Clone project and run project.